Yuan-ManX/audio-development-tools/README.md

 * [DeepSpeech](https://github.com/mozilla/DeepSpeech) - DeepSpeech is an open source embedded (offline, on-device) speech-to-text engine which can run in real time on devices ranging from a Raspberry Pi 4 to high power GPU servers.
 * [annyang](https://www.talater.com/annyang/) - annyang is a tiny javascript library that lets your visitors control your site with voice commands. annyang supports multiple languages, has no dependencies, weighs just 2kb and is free to use.
 * [PocketSphinx](https://github.com/cmusphinx/pocketsphinx) - This is PocketSphinx, one of Carnegie Mellon University's open source large vocabulary, speaker-independent continuous speech recognition engines.
+* [Kara](https://github.com/emileclarkb/Kara) - Open Source Voice Assistant.
+Simply put, Kara is a voice assistant that steals 0% of your data so you stay free!
+She is a actively maintained, modular, and designed to customize.

 ## Speech Synthesis (TTS)